-From its spectacular natural landscapes, terraced rice fields, waterfalls, views of active volcanoes, traditional dances, beaches, artistically designed temples, exciting water sports, and beautiful sunsets to its serene and peaceful atmosphere.
+Views of active volcanoes, traditional dances, beaches, artistically designed temples, exciting water sports, majestic sunsets to its calm and serene atmosphere.

 Welcome to Bali – Land of dreams!
 Upon arrival at Denpasar Airport, you will be met by our representative who will assist you with the transfer to your hotel in Bali and then relax for the rest of the day.

 Pick up time 08.30 AM | Duration 11 hours